Robust Bayesian Optimization via Tempered Posteriors: Experiments

 We evaluate the effects of $\alpha$ and $g$ on a suite of challenging benchmark optimization functions \citep{simulationlib}.
 The function suite contains $47$ distinct functions exhibiting multiple local minima and diverse geometries.
 For functions without a fixed intrinsic dimension, we consider dimension $p\in\{5,10\}$; functions with a native dimension are used as is.
 This yields $61$ distinct function-dimension instances in total.

-For each of the $61$ functional forms, we run $5$ independent Bayesian optimization trials (different random seeds) for every configuration of $(\alpha,g)$, with $\alpha\in\{1,\mathrm{Tempered}\}$ and $g\in\{0,1,2\}$.
+For each of the $61$ benchmark instances, we run $5$ independent Bayesian optimization trials (different random seeds) for every configuration of $(\alpha,g)$, with $\alpha\in\{1,\mathrm{Tempered}\}$ and $g\in\{0,1,2\}$.
 The GP posterior is adaptively tempered as described in Section \ref{sec:algorithmDesign}.
-In total, we perform $61 \times 5 \times2 \times 3 = 1,830$ experiments.
-For a $p$-dimensional objective function, we randomly initialized with a data set with size $\min\{5, 2p\}$, and conducted $\min \{30, 10p\}$ iterations of optimization.
-We allow for different iteration budgets because when the dimension is small, allowing substantially more evaluations tends to diminish meaningful differences among BO strategies, as most methods eventually identify the global optimum.
-The observational noise $\sigma$ is set to be $0.01$.

-Table \ref{tab:alpha_by_g} summarizes the comparative performance of $\alpha\in\{1,\mathrm{Tempered}\}$ across $61$ benchmark functions (each seed-averaged) for fixed values of $g$.
-For each $g$, we report the number of functions won in terms of averaged observed values, the strict win rate, and several aggregated performance statistics across functions: this includes the average rank (lower is better) and the raw average margin to the best outcome of a given function defined in the table.
-Since the raw margin is scale-dependent, we also compute the normalized average margin (bounded in $[-1,0]$) for more robust comparison.
-All results are paired by function, and the reported $p$-values are from the Wilcoxon signed-rank test, which tests whether the median paired improvement of tempering over $\alpha=1$ exceeds zero.

-For $g=0$, our adaptive tempering approach yields a substantial and statistically significant improvement ($p=0.041$): the tempered posterior wins $38$ out of $61$ cases, achieves a lower average rank, and exhibits much smaller raw and absolute margins.
-This behavior not only echos our discussion of Theorem \ref{thm:general-g-alpha}, but also aligns with our theoretical intuition: as probability of improvement is known to be overly exploitative \citep{garnett_bayesoptbook_2023}, tempering the posterior effectively encourages additional principled exploration and tends to yields better optimization results.

-Tempering also offers a modest advantage for the $g=1$ expected improvement setting, leading to higher win rates and better average ranks.
-Although the effect is only marginally significant in our experimentation ($p=0.097$), both the raw and normalized margin metrics are more stable under the tempered posterior.
-This indicates that in instances where the regular posterior outperforms tempering, its advantage tends to be relatively small compared to the cases where tempering wins.

-Notably, tempering the posterior significantly deteriorates the situation where $g=2$ based on Panel C of Table \ref{tab:alpha_by_g}.
-A plausible explanation is that $g=2$ already promotes aggressive exploration, and tempering further inflates posterior uncertainty, inducing excessive exploration and thus degrading finite-sample performance.
-The overly exploration behavior can also lead to larger MSE, which induces stronger tempering effect of $\alpha$ based on the estimator in equation (\ref{eq:hw-alpha-es}).
+For a $p$-dimensional objective function, we initialize with $n_0=\max\{5,2p\}$ observations and run the optimization for $T=10p$ additional evaluations.\footnote{We scale the evaluation budget linearly with dimension to compare the methods in a limited-evaluation regime.
+Substantially larger budgets for low-dimensional functions tend to produce ceiling effects, as many methods eventually locate a global maximizer eventually.} We consider a challenging high-noise regime $\sigma=2$.
+The corresponding low-noise results are reported in Appendix~\ref{subsec:appendix-simulation}.